felixbroehl/wem/README.md

 <img src="assets/img/logo.svg" alt="logo" style="zoom:300%;" />

-Website developed as part of the exam for the course "web engineering" at Hochschule Bonn-Rhein-Sieg.
+Website developed as part of the exam for the course "Web Engineering" at Hochschule Bonn-Rhein-Sieg.

 Visit the website here: https://felixbroehl.github.io/wem/